tonghuikang/sutd-term4/SMA/wk1.md

 - Flows: transient variables which directly increase or decrease a stock variable
 - Auxiliary: transient variables which influcence a flow

-Arrows with valves: flows
+Arrows with valves: Flows (of stocks?).
+Auxiliary variables control the flows.
-Rectangles: stocks
+Rectangles: Stocks (or something that holds the stock?)
-Cloud: unspecified source or sink
+Cloud: Unspecified source or sink.
+Allows stocks to be created or destroy.
+Circles: Auxiliary variables.
+If nothing influence the circle (arrow pointing to it), it is constant.

-**Concept.** Stocks needs to flow somewhere, it is either initialised, create at source or destroyed at the sink. **Circles are variables.** If nothing influence the circle (arrow pointing to it), it is constant.
+**Concept.** **Stocks needs to flow somewhere**, it is either initialised, create at source or destroyed at the sink.

 ![Screenshot 2019-09-18 at 9.26.22 AM](assets/Screenshot 2019-09-18 at 9.26.22 AM.png)

-Specify parameters and intial stocks.
+To simulate - specify parameters and intial stocks.

 Example given - company financial and staffing information.
-Stock is income statement or cash flow statement or hiring/firing/retiring numbers.
+Stocks are items on an income statement or cash flow statement or hiring/firing/retiring numbers.
-Flow is balance sheet or staffing information.
+Flow are items on a balance sheet or staffing information.